sissbruecker/hilla-react-forms-dx-test/README.md

 3. Add a client-side validation constraint that checks that the first name and last name are different.
 4. Make the employee selection functional, so that the form is populated with the data of the selected employee.
 5. Make the reset button functional, so that it resets the form data
+6. Disable the submit button when the form is invalid
+7. Disable the reset button if the form has not been modified

 To start with the task:
 - Clone this repository